m3t4lw01f/unlimited-plex-server/README.md

   - Plex thumbnail generation, chapter image generation, ad markers, intro markers, credit markers and voice activity can cause Plex to pull a LOT of data from real-debrid.
 It is recommended to not enable these if you are going to add a lot of content all at once.

 ## Configure Overseerr
-On the file system, open `./config-riven-backend/settings.json` and find `"api_key":`.
+- On the file system, open `./config-riven-backend/settings.json` and find `"api_key":`.
 It'll be a long string of characters in quotation marks.
-This is your `RIVEN_API_KEY` used below.\
+This is your `RIVEN_API_KEY` used below.
-In your browser head over to [Overseerr](http://localhost:5055) and head to the settings
+- In your browser head over to [Overseerr](http://localhost:5055), log in using your Plex account and head to the settings
 - Connect to your Plex account on the "Plex" tab
 - Navigate to the Notifications tab and select `webhooks`
-  - Set the Webhook URL to `http://riven-backend:8080/api/v1/webhook/overseerr`
+  - Set the Webhook URL to `http://ups-riven-backend:8080/api/v1/webhook/overseerr`
   - Set Authorization Header to `Bearer RIVEN_API_KEY`
   - Check the boxes for `Request Automatically Approved` and `Request Approved`
   - Scroll down and hit `Test`.
 If successfull, hit `Save Changes`.
-- Now, back on the General tab in the settings, click the copy button next to `API Key`
+- Now, back on the General tab in the settings, click the copy button next to `API Key`.
+This is your `OVERSEERR_API_KEY`

 ## Configure Riven
-In your browser head over to [Riven](http://localhost:3000) and head to the settings
+- In your browser head over to [Riven](http://localhost:3000)
   - Enter `http://ups-riven-backend:8080` for the Backend URL
   - Enter the same `RIVEN_API_KEY` as above in the API Key box and hit save and connect.
+- Click on settings and then General
-- On the General tab, click the checkbox next to Separate Anime Dirs if you created the `#OPTIONAL` Plex libraries for anime above and hit save
+  - Click the checkbox next to Separate Anime Dirs if you created the `#OPTIONAL` Plex libraries for anime above
+  - Hit save
 - Navigate to the Content tab and
   - Click the checkbox next to Overseerr
-  - For the URL enter `http://overseerr:5055` and paste the API Key obtained above into the `Overseerr API Key` box
+  - For the URL enter `http://ups-overseerr:5055` and paste `OVERSEERR_API_KEY` into the Overseerr API Key box
-  - Check the checkbox next to `Overseerr Use Webhook`
+  - Check the checkbox next to Overseerr Use Webhook
   - Hit save

 ## Make a request